-Ask your healthcare provider about carrying an EpiPen.
+Ask your healthcare provider about carrying an epinephrine autoinjector.
 This is a single-dose injection of epinephrine (adrenaline).
 With the kit you can give yourself a shot of medicine that will help to stop the allergic reaction until you can get medical help.

-Make sure you always have more than one EpiPen.
+Make sure you always have more than one epinephrine autoinjector.
 Carry one kit with you.
-Keep others where they are easy to find, for example, at your work desk, or in a gym or tote bag.
+Keep others where they are easy to find.
+This might be at your work desk, or in a gym or tote bag.

-Check the expiration date of your EpiPens regularly.
+Check the expiration date of your epinephrine autoinjectors regularly.

-If you have a food allergy, always ask about ingredients when eating food prepared by others.
+If you have a food allergy, always ask about ingredients when eating food made by others.
 At a restaurant, tell your waiter about your food allergies.

 Wear a medical identification bracelet with the information about your allergy.
 Ask your healthcare provider how to get one.